-The Psychology, BS program offered at ASU’s West campus utilizes unique undergraduate research opportunities to study human behavior, neuroscience, brain function, memory, behavior analysis, and much more.
-Students can use motion tracking technology to study non-verbal cues when lying, eye-tracking technology to understand emotions, research human behavior during courtroom testimony, or a variety of other hands-on research opportunities.
+The Psychology, BS degree offered at ASU’s West campus utilizes undergraduate research opportunities to study human behavior, neuroscience, brain function, memory, behavior analysis.
 Psychology graduates find careers in government organizations, social services, and as mental health professionals.

 Psychology is the scientific study of human behavior.
-This diverse field includes mental health and counseling as well as child development, neuroscience and brain function, memory and decision-making, behavior analysis, statistics, and more.
-It also crosses into other disciplines such as medicine, the law, business and economics.
+This diverse field includes mental health and counseling as well as child development, neuroscience and brain function, memory and decision-making, behavior analysis, statistics and crosses into other disciplines such as medicine, law, business and economics.

-This psychology program --- which emphasizes critical thinking and reasoning, quantitative research methods and writing --- goes beyond the classroom with practical experiences through internships, service-learning and faculty-supervised research.
-(Note: Some opportunities are not available to students enrolled in the degree offered through ASU Online.)
+Emphasizing critical thinking and reasoning, and quantitative research methods and writing, this BS program in psychology goes beyond the classroom with practical experiences through internships, service-learning and faculty-supervised research.
+(Some opportunities are not available to students enrolled in the degree offered through ASU Online.)

-The BS degree differs from the BA degree in that it requires two additional lab courses and advanced statistical training.
-The Bachelor of Science degree program will provide a greater depth of knowledge in the biological and neuroscientific aspects of psychology that are becoming increasingly important both for research and clinical practice.
-In addition, the advanced statistical training will further prepare students for careers and graduate training involving psychological research, clinical research and legal policy research.
+The Bachelor of Science degree differs from the Bachelor of Arts degree in that it requires two additional lab courses and advanced statistical training, providing a greater depth of knowledge in the biological and neuroscientific aspects of psychology that are increasingly important both for research and for clinical practice.
+The advanced statistical training further prepares students for careers and graduate training involving psychological research, clinical research and legal policy research.

 Find and apply for relevant scholarships.

 WUE eligible program

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.